Cool Bedding for Menopause

 The menopause is a natural process that every woman goes through, but that doesn't make it easy.
 With fluctuating hormone levels, women suffer from a range of symptoms including hot-flushes, insomnia, anxiety and headaches.
 All of these can seriously disrupt a woman's chances of getting a good night's sleep.

 It's the time leading up to the menopause - known as the perimenopause - that causes so much trouble.
 Once a woman has gone through the menopause - that's 12 consecutive months without a period - she'll often find her symptoms improve.

 In the lead up to the menopause women may suffer from abnormally heavy bleeding during their periods.
-So it's a wise decision to protect your mattress and topper by investing in a waterproof protector.
+Night sweats also can cause disruption to your sleep, and also may damage your bedding.
+So it's a wise decision to protect your mattress, pillow, duvet or topper by investing in a waterproof protector.
 And don't worry - a waterproof protector won't rustle and feel plasticky.
 The new generation of mattress protectors are as good as invisible, acting like an invisible shield as you sleep.